-- (i) Limit the sewer depth where possible. - (ii) Sewers shall be laid away from water supply lines and drains (at least 1 m, wherever possible); - In all cases, the sewer line should be laid deeper than the water pipeline (the difference between top of the sewer and bottom of water pipeline should be at least 300 mm) - (iv) In unavoidable, where sewers are to be laid close to storm water drains or canals or natural streams, appropriate pipe material shall be selected (stoneware pipes shall be avoided) - (v) For shallower sewers, use small inspection chambers in lieu of manholes; - (vi) Design manhole covers to withstand anticipated loads & ensure that the covers can be readily replace if broken to minimize silt/garbage entry - (vii) Ensure sufficient hydraulic capacity to accommodate peak flows & adequate slope in gravity mains to prevent build up of solids and hydrogen sulfide generation
+- (i) Sewer depth have been limited and varies from 0.90 meter to 6.0 meters. - (ii) Sewers shall be laid in the centre of road and shall be away from water supply lines and drains (at least 1 m, wherever possible); - (iii) In all cases, the sewer line should be laid deeper (0.90 meter to 6.0 meters) than the water pipeline (the difference between top of the sewer and bottom of water pipeline should be at least 300 mm) - (iv) In unavoidable, where sewers are to be laid close to storm water drains or canals or natural streams, appropriate pipe material namely RCC pipes and PVC pipes are provisioned . - (v) SFRC Manhole covers with HD-20 Grade are proposed. to withstand anticipated loads & ensure that the covers can be readily replacable if broken to minimize silt/garbage entry - (vi) Designed the system considering the peak flow of 2.5 to ensure sufficient hydraulic capacity to accommodate peak flows & adequate slope in gravity mains to prevent build up of solids and hydrogen sulphide generation - (vii) The sewage lift stations are equipped with a backup power supply, through a diesel generator, with AMF panel board Pump capacity at Guttur Zone (NSD-6) -33HP, at Keshavnagar Zone NSD-3)- 22 HP, at Amaravathi colony Zone(NSD-5) 3HP and at APMC Zone (SSD-2) 8HP are proposed to ensure uninterrupted operation during power outages, and conduct regular maintenance to minimize service interruptions. - (viii) Establish routine maintenance program, including: - Regular cleaning of sewer lines to remove grease, grit, and other debris that may lead to sewer backups.
+Cleaning frequency shall be indicated in O & M manual .

-- (viii) Equip pumping stations with a backup power supply, such as a diesel generator, to ensure uninterrupted operation during power outages, and conduct regular maintenance to minimize service interruptions.
-Consider redundant pump capacity in critical areas - (ix) Establish routine maintenance program, including: - Regular cleaning of grit chambers and sewer lines to remove grease, grit, and other debris that may lead to sewer backups.
-Cleaning should be conducted more frequently for problem areas. - Inspection of the condition of sanitary sewer structures and identifying areas that need repair or maintenance.
-Items to note may include cracked/deteriorating pipes; leaking joints or seals at manhole; frequent line blockages; lines that generally flow at or near capacity; and suspected infiltration or exfiltration; and - Monitoring of sewer flow to identify potential inflows and outflows - (x) Conduct repairs prioritized based on the nature and severity of the problem.
-Immediate clearing of blockage or repair is warranted where an overflow is currently occurring or for urgent problems that may cause an imminent overflow (e.g. pump station failures, sewer line ruptures, or sewer line blockages); - (xi) Review previous sewer maintenance records to help identify "hot spots" or areas with frequent maintenance problems and locations of potential system failure, and conduct preventative maintenance, rehabilitation, or replacement of lines as needed; - (xii) When a spill, leak, and/or overflow occurs, keep sewage from entering the storm drain system by covering or blocking storm drain inlets or by containing and diverting the sewage away from open channels and other storm drain facilities (using sandbags, inflatable dams, etc.).
-Remove the sewage using vacuum equipment or use other measures to divert it back to the sanitary sewer system. - (xiii) Develop an Emergency Response System (ERS) for the sewerage system leaks, burst and overflows, etc. A Template for ERS is provided in Appendix 5.
+- Inspection of the condition of sanitary sewer structures and identifying areas that need repair or maintenance.
+Items to note may include cracked/deteriorating pipes; leaking joints or seals at manhole; frequent line blockages; lines that generally flow at or near capacity; and suspected infiltration or exfiltration shall be brought out in O & M manual; and - Monitoring of sewer flow to identify potential inflows and outflows with the electro-magnetic flow meters are proposed. - Conduct repairs prioritized based on the nature and severity of the problem.
+Immediate clearing of blockage or repair is warranted where an overflow is currently occurring or for urgent problems that may cause an imminent overflow (e.g. pump station failures, sewer line ruptures, or sewer line blockages); - Review previous sewer maintenance records to help identify "hot spots" or areas with frequent maintenance problems and locations of potential system failure, and conduct preventative maintenance, rehabilitation, or replacement of lines as needed; - (iii) When a spill, leak, and/or overflow occurs, keep sewage from entering the storm drain system by covering or blocking storm drain inlets or by containing and diverting the sewage away from open channels and other storm drain facilities (using sandbags, inflatable dams, etc.).
+Remove the sewage using vacuum equipment or use other measures to divert it back to the sanitary sewer system. - (iv) An Emergency Response Plan (ERP) for the sewerage system leaks, burst and overflows, etc. is provided in Appendix 5 and will be implemented in the event of a leak, burst or overflow in the system."